Club Info

 • brakes: should be firm to the feel and have obvious sufficient pad material.wheels: all wheels must free of obvious cracks with hubcaps removed and all lug nuts/bolts present and torqued.
 All wheels must no have bearing movement.

-• tires: all tires must be crack free with proper tread depth with no exposed cord or bulges.
+• tires: all tires must be crack free with 2/32 inch (1.6mm) proper tread depth with no exposed cord or bulges, 200 tread wear and above are street tires class (S) and anything below are race class (R).

 • loose items: interior, trunk and exterior must be free of all loose items.